ansh27ika/Calories-Burnt/README.md

 ## PREDICTION MODEL
-## TO DETECT THE AMOUNT PF CALORIES BURNT
+## TO DETECT THE AMOUNT OF CALORIES BURNT

 project idea: Calories in the foods we eat provide energy in the form of heat so that our bodies can function.
 This means that we need to eat a certain amount of calories just to sustain life.
 But if we take in too many calories,